-With the whole world trying to cope with Coronavirus/Covid-19, we’re living in very strange and surreal times.
+With the whole world trying to cope with COVID-19, we’re living in very strange and surreal times.

-We are experiencing life in a totally unprecedented way and no one has a clue how it’s all going to pan out.
-Over the coming days and weeks, things will become clearer, but for now, we’re having to go with the flow.
+We are experiencing life in a totally unprecedented way and, even though we are several weeks into lockdown, no one really has a clue how it’s all going to pan out.
+Things will become clearer over time, but for now, we’re still having to go with the flow.